ggarra13/mrv2/docs/sphinx/en/user_docs/internet/port_forwarding.rst

 On Linux
 --------

-Creating a server of mrv2 to be accessible on the internet involves creating a ssh remote port forwarding.
+To make mrv2  accessible on the internet involves creating a ssh remote port forwarding.

 First, you need to install openssh in case you don't have it.
 On Ubuntu or Debian::